TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: METHODOLOGY

 \subsubsection{Fine-Tuning SD Models}

 Fine-tuning adapts pre-trained models to specific tasks, enhancing performance in applications requiring precision and detail.
-Our framework leverages two methods: \textbf{Low-Rank Adaptation (LoRA)} \cite{hu2021lora} and \textbf{Dreambooth} \cite{Ruiz_2023_CVPR}, fine-tuned using Kohya's Trainer \cite{kohyaTrainer2023} on text-image pairs to refine the model’s ability to interpret textual prompts.
+Our framework leverages two methods: LoRA \cite{hu2021lora} and Dreambooth \cite{Ruiz_2023_CVPR}, fine-tuned using Kohya's Trainer \cite{kohyaTrainer2023} on text-image pairs to refine the model’s ability to interpret textual prompts.
 During inference, the system supports both text-to-image and image-to-image generation (e.g., via the SD web interface \cite{automatic1111}), enabling tactile graphic synthesis from textual descriptions or reference images.
-This flexibility ensures practical usability, bridging modalities for tactile design.
+This flexibility ensures practical usability.